CircuitSetup/Remote/README.md

 ### WiFi connection

 If the WiFi network the Remote is supposed to connect to wasn't reachable when the Remote was powered up, it will run in AP mode.
 You can trigger a re-connection attempt by fake-powering it down and up.
+This technique is also used for WiFi power-saving in AP-mode, see [here](#wifi-power-saving-features).

 ### TCD remote command reference

 <table>